benlubas/ir_final_proj/README.md

 a comparison between the models.
 - [ ] stemming
 - [ ] stopping
+- [ ] Bigram model
+- [ ] Weighted bigram? like bigram but fallback to unigram model?

 **A-**:  Create a scale out of the naive Bayes results, so that articles can be deemed "more right" than other right learning articles (similar with left leaning articles).
 Given that there are levels